-The Employment Allowance applies to smaller businesses only.
-Businesses with an Employer NI bill of £100,000 or more in the previous tax year will not be able to claim the allowance.
+The Employment Allowance allows certain businesses who employ workers to reduce their annual National Insurance (NI) bill by up to £5,000 for 2024/25 and £10,500 for 2025/26.Previously, the Employment Allowance applied to smaller businesses only.
+Businesses with an Employer NI bill of £100,000 or more in the previous tax year were not be able to claim the allowance.
+This restriction was removed from 2025/26.

-How does the Employment Allowance work?
+How the Employment Allowance works

 Self-employed freelancers and contractors who pay Class 2 and Class 4 National Insurance typically cannot claim the allowance.
 Additionally, you cannot claim the Employment Allowance if: